freedomofpress/securedrop/docs/network_firewall.rst

 - Firewall rules: ``install_files/network_firewall/filter-config-pfSense.xml``

 Note that none of the template filters are encrypted.
 Click "Restore Configuration" to restore each file.
-After this is done, verify that the rules have taken by comparing your settings with the screenshots above.
+After this is done, verify that the rules have been configured properly by comparing your settings with the screenshots above.
 If so, proceed to the next section.

 Tips for setting up pfSense Firewall Rules
 ------------------------------------------